List of on-the-fly CDN operations

 .

-Get file info as JSON
+Get file information as JSON

 -/json/

 Returns file-related information, such as image dimensions or geotagging data in the JSON format.
+This operation should be the last in the URL.

-response will contain the original
+The response will contain the original

-key with the
+key with information about the original image.

 Perceptual hash